Kathmandu University High SchoolCultivating socially responsible & sensible citizens

 - Learning through audio-visual aids: Multimedia and audio-visual aids are used for teaching learning of whichever subject-matter has it necessary and effective.
 Documentaries and other such helpful multimedia are used time and often.

-- Participatory teaching learning: Each lesson in KUHS is student-centred and thus participatory.
+- Participatory teaching learning: Each lesson in KUHS is student-centered and thus participatory.
 Pupils are highly involved in classroom discussion.
 Various activities such as brainstorming, presentation, panel discussion, quiz, debate, extempore and so on are conducted to make the lessons interesting as well as effective.

 - Instructional teaching learning: Though traditional, importance of instructional teaching method cannot be overlooked.
 Instructional approach is applied for discussion on subject-matters in participatory manner where and whenever is required.